learnbyexample/learn_gnuawk/gnu_awk.md

 Similar to manipulating `NF` and modifying `$N` field contents, you can change the values of `ARGC` and `ARGV` to control how the arguments should be processed.

-However, not all arguments are necessarily filenames. `awk` allows assigning variable values without `-v` option if it is done in the place where you usually provide file arguments.
+However, not all arguments are necessarily filenames. `awk` allows assigning variable values without the `-v` option if it is done in the place where you usually provide file arguments.
 For example:

 ```bash
 $ awk 'BEGIN{for(i=0; i<ARGC; i++) print ARGV[i]}' table.txt n=5 greeting.txt